-Here are 3 free patterns and tutorials for Christmas in July crafts for quilters.
+Here are 3 free patterns and tutorials for Christmas crafts for quilters.
 These projects result in personalized seasonal gifts and beautiful decorations.
 Not only will they keep your hands occupied with fun small projects.
 They will lighten your load this coming Christmas of things to make and prepare.
 Some of these projects you can bring to the beach, others you can do in the garden or on the porch.
 But for all, you’ll need a sewing machine handy… unless you want to do things the traditional way: by hand!

 Christmas in July Crafts